HarryCheng1110/AWS_project/README.md

 # AWS_project

-This repository contains projects and code I've done at work
+This repository contains AWS projects and code I've done at work